 - Photo Release—Photo releases for youth and adults are kept on file.
 Photos taken at 4-H events and activities may be posted publicly and used in promotional materials.
 Consent is not required for this release.

 - Incident Form—In cases of accidents, incidences, or injuries, involved parties are required to submit an incident form.
 Observers and involved parties will be asked for input when filling out the form.

-- Insurance Information—4-H Volunteers are covered under UW-Madison’s accident insurance policy while operating as 4-H Volunteers in an official capacity.
-Members are also covered in a similar way.
+- Insurance Information— 4-H Volunteers are covered under UW-Madison’s liability insurance while operating as a 4-H Volunteer in an official capacity.